 University Mission Statement: Point Loma Nazarene University exists to provide higher education in a vital Christian community where minds are engaged and challenged, character is modeled and formed, and service becomes an expression of faith.
 Being of Wesleyan heritage, we aspire to be a learning community where grace is foundational, truth is pursued, and holiness is a way of life.

 Course Description:

-This course is designed for psychology majors who have some interest in careers within psychology and a desire to gain real world experiences in the field but limited course background.
+This course is designed for upper division psychology majors who are seeking real world experiences within the field of psychology.

 Catalog Description: